UnivLille-Meta/Miage-C3P/groups/group14/report-week10.md

 # Lan
 ## FileSystem Exercise
 - Link to the respo: https://github.com/LaCoir/FileSys
-- Completed part:
+- Completed part:  Warmup: Composite + Other (except path)
-  + Warmup: Composite
+- Re-read the slides: Composite, Visitor
+- Reading the codes and the comment of MinerSweeper project

 # Julien